tarpit-collective/tarkit/README.md

 > MIDI manipulation REPL

 Manipulate and transform MIDI messages as they pass through the tool.
 Allows for remapping channels, randomising velocity, shifting octaves and more.
 Since it's a REPL, you can make it do whatever you want.

+### un-spaghettify
+> Automatically route MIDI connections given a list of devices and their ports.

+Optimises a network of devices to use the least amount of connections possible.